EastonLee/eastonlee.github.io/_posts/2017-06-17-graphic-design-by-university-of-colorado-boulder.md

     Look how good designs work and bad designs don't work

-2. A good project should alway starts with a grid
+2. A good project should always starts with a grid

 3. Negative space is just as important as content